Open Bible Data Home About News OET Key

 כְּשֽׁוֹשַׁנָּה֙ בֵּ֣ין הַחוֹחִ֔ים כֵּ֥ן רַעְיָתִ֖י בֵּ֥ין הַבָּנֽוֹת

-The man compares the woman he loves to a lily among thorns.
-The point of this comparison is that in the same way that a lily is much more beautiful than thorns so the woman is much more beautiful than the other young women.
-If it would be helpful in your language, you could use an equivalent comparison or express this meaning in plain language.
-Alternate translation: “You my darling, are much more beautiful than all other women”
+The man is saying that the woman he loves is like a lily among thorns.
+The idea is that just as a lily is much more beautiful than thorns, so the woman he loves is much more beautiful than the other young women.
+If it would be helpful in your language, you could state this explicitly.
+Alternate translation: [You, my darling, are much more beautiful than all other women]

 Note 2 topic: translate-unknown